-In terms of the stated outcomes of the programme, in Semester 1 students gain a rapid grounding in key themes in management and organisation studies with relevance for the enterprising management of innovation and creativity (compulsory module Understanding Orgnisations, outcomes A1 & B1).
-Their knowledge and understanding of the substantive content of the programme (A2-5) is developed within the three compulsory modules Understanding and Managing Innovation, Understanding and Managing Creativity, and Enterprise & Entrepreneurship.
-These modules also enhance cognitive skills (B1-4), subject-specific/practical skills (C1-4), and some of the key transferable skills (D4, D5, D7).
+In terms of the stated outcomes of the programme, students gain a thorough grounding in key themes in management and organisation studies with relevance for the management of innovation and creativity though the entrepreneurship and technology management modules on offer (A1-5 & B1).
+These substantive and theory-based modules also enhance cognitive and critical skills (B1-4).
+These modules are supplemented by specialist subject-specific/practical skills-based modules focused on accounting and business development (C1-4), which also deliver key transferable skills (D1-6)..
+The dissertation allows students to develop their research, analytical, critical and writing skills.